 Music consumption is at an all-time high, yet revenues are not being returned to rightsholders fairly, if at all.
 The value gap is a major threat to the music ecosystem as it depends on investment and fair remuneration to survive and grow.
 There is an urgent need for a meaningful legislative solution to remove this current distortion which is detrimental to the music industry.

-The European Union has acknowledged that the value gap is a problem that needs a legislative fix.
-The new proposed Directive on Copyright in the Digital Single Market includes language under Article 13, which seeks to solve the problem by determining the liability of internet intermediaries.
-In short, there needs to be a clear understanding that the exclusive right of making copyright-protected works available is applicable to all operators that communicate and reproduce creative content for the public.
+The European Union has acknowledged that the value gap is a problem that needed a legislative fix and in September 2016 proposed the Directive on Copyright in the Digital Single Market.
+This Directive included language under Article 13, which sought to solve the problem by determining the liability of internet intermediaries.